-ABOUT tesol tEACHER EDUCATION PROGRAMME
+ABOUT THE TESOL TEACHER EDUCATION PROGRAMME

 The application process has two steps.
 First, the application form must be handed in.
-Then, after it has been reviewed, a telephone interview is held, after which the applicant receives formal notice of acceptance into the program.
+Then, after it has been reviewed, a telephone interview is held, after which the applicant receives formal notice of acceptance into the programme.

 Housing and meals

 Accommodation and meals are included in the programme fee.
 Students live in university dormitories sharing double rooms (each with an en-suite bathroom and kitchenette) with Czech or other foreign students.
 They have access to university computer centres, sports facilities, canteens and laundries.

 Spring semester 2020: February 18, 2020 to May 27, 2020